 38. For an intermediate- or high-risk patient, a clinician should consider performing surveillance upper tract imaging at one to two year intervals.
 (Expert Opinion)

 Novel agents to improve BCG efficacy or manage BCG failures.
 Management of patients with intermediate- or high-risk bladder cancer recurrences after two induction courses of BCG unwilling or unfit for radical cystectomy remains uncertain.
 Although many different salvage intravesical therapies have been evaluated, these studies are generally limited by small patient numbers, modest improvements in recurrence-free survival with respective intravesical agent(s), and no significant effects on progression or survival.
 These limitations highlight the dire need for novel agents in this disease setting.
-For instance, immune checkpoint inhibitors have been a resounding success in metastatic bladder cancer with trials already underway moving these agents into earlier stages of bladder cancer, including adjuvant, neoadjuvant and NMIBC settings.252 There are multiple current open clinical trials evaluating novel agents for BCG failures, including an oncolytic virus regimen (BOND 2), recombinant fusion proteins (Vicinium), immune modulation (ALT-801, HS-410, ALT-803, PANVAC), cytotoxic therapies (nanoparticle encapsulated rapamycin [ABI-009], genistein, cabazitaxel, gemcitabine, cisplatin,) and targeted small molecule kinase inhibitors (sunitinib, dovitinib, erlotinib).
+For instance, immune checkpoint inhibitors have been a resounding success in metastatic bladder cancer with trials already underway moving these agents into earlier stages of bladder cancer, including adjuvant, neoadjuvant and NMIBC settings.
+258 There are multiple current open clinical trials evaluating novel agents for BCG failures, including an oncolytic virus regimen (BOND 2), recombinant fusion proteins (Vicinium), immune modulation (ALT-801, HS-410, ALT-803, PANVAC), cytotoxic therapies (nanoparticle encapsulated rapamycin [ABI-009], genistein, cabazitaxel, gemcitabine, cisplatin,) and targeted small molecule kinase inhibitors (sunitinib, dovitinib, erlotinib).
 In an open-label, multicenter, parallel-arm, phase II study, 43 patients with HG BCG-refractory or relapsed NMIBC received intravesical rAd–IFNα/Syn3.
 259 Fourteen patients remained free of HG recurrence 12 months after initial treatment.
 As research continues in this space, we are likely to see an increase in the number of available treatment options for such patients.

 Surveillance.
 Finally, a randomized pilot clinical trial (NCT02298998) evaluating common surveillance schedules could significantly impact follow-up in patients with NMIBC.
 Patients will be randomized to either cystoscopy at 3 months, 12 months and then annually for 5 years versus cystoscopy every 3 months for 2 years, every 6 months for 2 years and annually thereafter.
 The primary objectives of this study include development of methodology to assess both patient satisfaction and costs associated with cystoscopy for bladder cancer surveillance with secondary objectives of cost, number of overall procedures and proportion of patients with disease recurrence and progression at two years.
 Monitoring patients with NMIBC less frequently may potentially decrease costs and improve patient satisfaction without increased risk of progression to muscle-invasive disease.